Skip to main content Scroll Top

 No cervical cancer without HPV!
 HPV stands for “human papillomavirus”.
 There are hundreds of types of this virus.
 Low-risk types cause genital warts, for example.
 High-risk types of HPV are responsible for changes in the cervix, including cancer.
 The most common high-risk types are 16, 18, 31 and 33.

 The most common transmission route for HPV is sexual intercourse.
 The virus can also be transmitted during oral sex.
-The virus is transmitted through mucosal contact, but – according to current knowledge – not through saliva, blood or semen!
+The virus is transmitted through mucosal contact, but – according to current knowledge – not through saliva, or blood!

-An HPV infection, even with so-called high-risk types, only very rarely leads to cancer, even with Pap3D!
-Whether a precancerous stage actually develops into cancer essentially depends on whether the immune system successfully fights against the virus.
+An HPV infection, even with so-called high-risk types, only very rarely leads to cancer, even with a ASCUS/LSIL/CIN1!
+Whether a pre-cancerous stage actually develops into cancer essentially depends on whether the immune system successfully fights against the virus.

+HPV negative?
 An infection with HPV is a prerequisite for the development of cancer of the cervix.
-If the virus cannot be detected in the Pap3D, the development of cancer is practically ruled out.
-Nevertheless, check-ups with a gynecologist should not be neglected!
+If the virus cannot be detected in the ASCUS/LSIL/CIN1, the development of cancer is practically ruled out.
+Nevertheless, check-ups with a gynecologist should not be neglected to rule out a false negative HPV test!

 10 (Demo)